-Public involvement occurs at the draft stage of the transition plan; however, it is recommended that at the beginning of the SETP process parks initiate public outreach efforts with organizations representing people with disabilities.
-The draft plan will be released for a 30-day period to solicit input from the public, including people with disabilities and organizations that represent people with disabilities, to provide comments and thoughts on whether the document represents a reasonable review of the park's barriers and a feasible and appropriate strategy for overcoming the barriers.
+Public involvement occurred at the draft stage of the transition plan.
+The draft plan was released for a 30-day period to solicit input from the public, including people with disabilities and organizations that represent people with disabilities, to provide comments and thoughts on whether the document represents a reasonable review of the park's barriers and a feasible and appropriate strategy for overcoming the barriers.
+Channel Islands National Park staff issued a press release, which was sent to local media outlets, including the greater Los Angeles area, Tribal members, concessioners, stakeholders, disability organizations, and the general public.
+Information about the press release and the SETP public engagement process was also shared through official park social media accounts (Instagram, Facebook, and Twitter).
+Through this process, park staff was able to expand its stakeholder contact list, which will be used for future public engagement projects.